sol239/java-fi/README.md

 ### `tb`
 **Usage:** `tb`
-The command to show all available tables.
+The commands to show all available tables.